averbraeck/dsol/docs/1-getting-started/example-event.md

 For an M/M/1 system to be stable, the average service time, denoted as $\lambda$ should be less than the average inter-arrival time, denoted as $\mu$.
 The ratio between $\lambda$ and $\mu$ is called $\rho = \lambda / \mu$, and it is also known as the average utilization of the queueing system.

 For a typical queueing system, we are interested in simulating different arrival rates with different service times, and studying the following main output variables:

 - queue length (development over time, average, standard deviation, min, max)
 - time in queue (development over time, average, standard deviation, min, max)
 - time in system (development over time, average, standard deviation, min, max)
 - utilization of the server (development over time, average)

-If we build a simulation model for this, we need four types of components:
+If we build a simulation model for this, we the following types of components:

-1. An **entity** that flows through the model
+1. **An entity** that flows through the model
-2. an **arrival generator** that makes entities arrive with an interarrival time drawn from the correct distribution
+2. **An arrival generator** that makes entities arrive with an interarrival time drawn from the correct distribution
-3. a **server with an attached queue** that can serve entities, and makes them wait in case the server is busy
+3. **A server** that can serve entities for a given time
+4. **A queue** in which waiting entities can be stored
-4. **output statistics objects** to gather the required
+5. **Output statistics objects** to gather the required
-5. **random distributions** to draw the inter-arrival time and service time from
+6. **Random distributions** to draw the inter-arrival time and service time from
-6. A **program** that can be started.
+7. **A program** that can be started and that creates the simulator, model, and makes it work.

 ## implementation using event scheduling